Decisiveness for countable MDPs and insights for NPLCSs and POMDPs: Preliminaries

-In this paper, we focus on the optimization of reachability properties, and thus aim at computing or approximating the following values: given $\calM$ an MDP, $s_0$ an initial state for $\calM$, $\targetset \subseteq S$ a set of target states, and $\opt \in \{\inf,\sup\}$
+In this paper, we focus on the optimisation of the probability of reachability objectives, and thus aim at computing or approximating the following values: given an MDP~$\calM$, an initial state $s_0$, a set of target states $\targetset$, and $\opt \in \{\inf,\sup\}$,

-Without loss of generality, one can assume that $T$ consists of a single absorbing state (\emph{i.e.} with no enabled actions), that we denote $\target$ in the sequel.
+Without loss of generality, one can assume that $T$ consists of a single absorbing state which we denote $\Goal$ in the sequel.

+\begin{remark} The literature often considers \emph{safety objectives}, which correspond to events $\G \lnot T$ for $T$ a set of states.
+Note that by the duality of reachability and safety objectives, all results below also hold for safety objectives by inverting $\inf$ and $\sup$. \end{remark}

-For finite MDPs, the computation of these values for $\opt= \inf$ and $\opt= \sup$ is well-known (see \emph{e.g.}~\cite[Chap.~10]{BK08}).
-It reduces to solving a linear programm (of linear size), resulting in a polynomial time algorithm.
-Moreover, the infimum and supremum values are attained by pure and positional schedulers.
+For finite MDPs, the computation of the above values for $\opt = \inf$ and $\opt = \sup$ is well-known (see e.g.~\cite[Chap.~10]{BK08}).
+It reduces to solving a linear program (of linear size), resulting in a polynomial-time algorithm.
+Moreover, the infimum and supremum values are attained by pure and positional schedulers, as stated below.